izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Integrations/Slack.md

 An suitable application icon can be found in the source tree under `Horde/Horde.Server/Slack`, along with icons you can use for build health notification prompts.

-Horde requires two tokens to be configured in the [server's appsettings.json](../ServerSettings.md) file to operate
+Horde requires two tokens to be configured in the server's [Server.json](../ServerSettings.md) file to operate
 fully:

 * `SlackToken`: Bot token used to post messages to channels (has an `xoxb-` prefix).
 The Horde bot user must also